-The maps on this page are based on the 1901 and 1911 census of Ireland, the data for which is available here: Census of Ireland.
+Where in Ireland does the family JOHNSTON come from?
+Is JOHNSTON a common surname in Ireland?
+The maps on this page are based on the 1901 and 1911 census of Ireland, available here: Census of Ireland.

 Religion: Anglican: 5,330 (40.92%), Presbyterian: 4,212 (32.34%), Catholic: 1,944 (14.93%), Methodist: 934 (7.17%), Other / Not Given: 297 (2.28%), Congregationalist: 89 (0.68%), Plymouth Brethren: 80 (0.61%), Baptist: 28 (0.21%), Christian: 28 (0.21%), Salvation Army: 23 (0.18%), Moravian: 17 (0.13%), Independent: 15 (0.12%), Church of God: 10 (0.08%), Protestant: 8 (0.06%), Church of Christ: 4 (0.03%), Quaker: 4 (0.03%), Brethren in Christ: 2 (0.02%)